rkhleics/wagtailmodeladmin/README.md

 ## A full list of features:

 - A customisable list view, allowing you to control what values are displayed for each item, available filter options, default ordering, and more.
-- Access your list views from the CMS easily with automatically generated menu icons with automatic 'active item' highlighting.
+- Access your list views from the CMS easily with automatically generated menu items, with automatic 'active item' highlighting.
 Control the label text and icons used with easy-to-change attributes on your class.
 - An additional `ModelAdminGroup` class, that allows you to group together your related models, and list them together in their own submenu, for more logical user experience.
 - Simple, robust **add** and **edit** views for your non-Page models that use the panel configurations defined on your model using Wagtail's edit panels.
 - For Page models, the system cleverly directs to Wagtail's exisitng add and edit views, and returns you back to the correct list page, for a seemless experience.